haskell/blog.haskell.org/content/investigating-lang-ext-semantics/index.md

 `th-compat-0.1.4.patch` was miscounted so I left that out.
 Simplified subsumption appears a lot but 3 are for Cabal, so it's only 2 real occurrences.
-We expect that to appear a lot however, because it was one of *the* motivating changes for a [stability working group](https://blog.haskell.org/stability-working-group/).
+I'd expect that to appear a lot however, because it was one of *the* motivating changes for a [stability working group](https://blog.haskell.org/stability-working-group/).

 ## Simplified subsumption